 In accordance with ASC Topic 805 Business Combinations ("ASC 805"), the allocation of the purchase price is subject to adjustment during the measurement period after the closing date (September 9, 2016) when additional information on assets and liability valuations becomes available.
-The Company has not finalized its valuation of certain assets and liabilities recorded pursuant to the acquisition including intangible assets and contingent consideration.
-Thus, the provisional measurements recorded are subject to change.
-Any changes will be recorded as adjustments to the fair value of the assets and liabilities with residual amounts allocated to goodwill.
+The Company has finalized its valuation of certain assets and liabilities recorded pursuant to the acquisition including intangible assets and contingent consideration.

 Under the Home Solutions Agreement, the Company did not purchase, among other things, any accounts receivable associated with governmental payors.
-However, the Home Solutions Agreement stipulates that collections of government receivables, as of the first anniversary of the closing date, in an amount less than the amount estimated as government receivables in the Closing Certificate, must be paid to the seller.
-The Company continues to evaluate the collectability of the government receivables and will record a liability in the event collections fall short of the guarantee.
+However, the Home Solutions Agreement stipulates that collections of government receivables, as of the first anniversary of the closing date, in an amount less than the amount estimated as government receivables in the Closing Certificate (such difference, the "Shortfall Amount"), must be paid to the seller.
+On October 4, 2017, the Company and Home Solutions agreed to defer the measurement of the Shortfall Amount from the first anniversary of the closing date to December 31, 2017 in exchange for a payment by the Company of \$500,000, which would be credited toward any amount ultimately owed to Home Solutions.
+The Company continues to evaluate the collectability of the government receivables and, as of September 30, 2017, has recognized a liability of \$0.9 million, reflected in current liabilities and allocated in the purchase price, in anticipation of a shortfall in actual collections.

-NOTE 5 - RESTRUCTURING, ACQUISITION, INTEGRATION, AND OTHER EXPENSES, NET
+NOTE 6 - RESTRUCTURING, ACQUISITION, INTEGRATION, AND OTHER EXPENSES, NET